inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

     - Testing the application in various browsers and operating systems to ensure cross-browser compatibility is important for a seamless user experience.

 While the provided example is relatively simple, following best practices helps to ensure that the application is well-structured, maintainable, and prepared for future enhancements or scaling.

+# Unit Testing Documentation

+## Files Overview

+- `app.py`: Contains the application logic for displaying the current time in Moscow.
+- `conftest.py`: Configures test fixtures for the pytest environment, focusing on setting up and tearing down states as needed for tests.
+- `test_time.py`: Contains unit tests for the `current_time_in_moscow` function in `app.py`.

+## Testing Strategy

+### `app.py`

+Implements a simple web application using the Bottle framework that returns the current time in Moscow.
+The core functionality is to calculate the Moscow time by adding three hours to the UTC time.

+### `conftest.py`

+This file is used to configure shared test fixtures for pytest.
+It's designed to provide a common setup and teardown logic that can be used across different test modules, ensuring a clean testing environment.

+### `test_time.py`

+Focuses on testing the `current_time_in_moscow` function.
+The tests likely simulate requests to the application and assert that the response is accurate according to the expected time format and value.

+## Best Practices Applied

+1. **Modular Code Structure**: Separation of application logic and test code into distinct files for better maintainability and readability.
+2. **Fixture Usage**: Utilization of fixtures in `conftest.py` to manage test setup and teardown, promoting code reuse and reducing redundancy.
+3. **Assertive Testing**: Employing assert statements to rigorously validate the output of the application against expected results, ensuring correctness and reliability of the function under test.
+4. **Clean Code Conventions**: Following Pythonic conventions for clean and readable code, enhancing the maintainability of both application and test code.